TyreekHaynes/Security-Research/case-studies/Triple RCE Compromise/README.md

 ⚠️ RESPONSIBLE DISCLOSURE
 Ethical Standards Maintained:
-✅ All vulnerabilities reported to organization immediately
+✅ All vulnerabilities reported to the organization immediately

 ✅ No sensitive data exfiltrated or retained